nakamura-to/nue/README.md

  * A function to accept parameters for a next step and return a callback.

 * `forEach`: forEach(Array array, Function(element, elementIndex, traversedArray)) -> Void
- * A function to execute a provided function once per array element concurrently.
+ * A function to execute a provided function once per array element in parallel.

 * `forEach`: forEach(Number concurrency) -> Function
- * A function to accept a concurrency number and return another `forEach` function which executes a provided function once per array element with the specified cuncurrency.
+ * A function to accept a concurrency number and return another `forEach` function which executes a provided function once per array element in prallel with the specified cuncurrency.
 If you use another `forEach` function directly, default concurrency 10 is used.

 * `exec`: exec(Function function([values...]), [Object args...], Function callback(err, [values...])) -> Void